spficklin/RMTGeneNet/examples/README.txt

 The threshold returned from Step 2 was 0.831100.
 We can now use that threshold to generate the final network file

-perl parse_pearson_bin.pl -b Pearson -t 0.831100 -p probest_order.txt -o yeast-s_cerevisiae1.global
+  perl ../parse_pearson_bin.pl -b Pearson -t 0.831100 -p probest_order.txt -o yeast-s_cerevisiae1.global